 - 1 cup bread crumbs (panko or whole wheat)

 Cut peppers in half (lengthwise) and remove seeds.

 You'll need three shallow bowls.
-One for the flour, one for the almond milk and in the third bowl, sift together the breadcrumbs, nutritional yeast, paprika and salt.
+One for the flour, one for the water or milk, and in the third bowl, sift together the breadcrumbs, paprika and salt.

-Scoop hummus into jalapenos and dip them into the almond milk.
-Roll jalapenos in the flour and dip into milk again.
+Scoop hummus into jalapenos and dip them into the liquid.
+Roll jalapenos in the flour and dip into liquid again.
 Now, roll in breadcrumb mixture, sprinkle a little bit of the bread crumbs on top of the hummus and top with a shake of more paprika.
-Place on to a baking pan lined with parchment paper and bake for 35 minutes, or until they begin to brown.
+Place on to a baking pan lined with parchment paper and bake for 20 minutes, or until they begin to brown.

 Fill your jalapenos with any flavor hummus!
 Either make or purchase a few different flavors and mix it up.
 The seasoning can also be fun to play with.
 Swap out paprika for oregano and include a marinara dipping sauce for an Italian flair!